 |LTE Map of Asia, South America, Africa, Europe|

-Europe / Scandinavia: TeliaSonera of Sweden became the first network operator to launch a LTE network in December 2009, and since then many other new networks have come on line in Scandinavia, once the epicenter of wireless world.
+Europe / Scandinavia: TeliaSonera of Sweden became the first network operator to launch a LTE network in December 2009, and since then many other new networks have come online in Scandinavia, once the epicenter of the wireless world.
 Telia recently launched a LTE network in Finland on December 1, 2010, adding to the list of networks it has operational in Norway and Uzbekistan.
 Denmark is next.
 Telia’s rivals, Tele2 and Telnor have rolled out a LTE joint venture, Net4Mobility.

 Asia: CSL of Hong Kong launched Asia’s first LTE network right before the Thanksgiving weekend.
 Singapore’s SingTel is currently trialing an LTE network that is likely to be launched sometime in 2011.
 Korea Telecom is likely to launch an LTE network in July 2011 in the 850 MHz band.
 Asia (excepting China/India) is expected to have about 65 million LTE subscribers by 2015 with Indonesia representing 13.1million connections, South Korea 9.8 million and Australia with 4.3 million connections.

 Japan: NTT DoCoMo is all set to launch its LTE network later this month, probably around Christmas.
 The service is called Xi.
 Other major telecom companies in Japan are going to follow suit.
 Softbank will launch an LTE network in 2011 and EMobile in 2012.
 KDDI is currently trialing a LTE network with gear from NEC on 1.5 GHz frequencies, and that network should go live in 2012.
 KDDI also owns 800 MHz spectrum, which will be used for LTE too.
 Japan will have 26.5 million LTE connections in 2015.